How to Get Over a Breakup Starts Here

 How to get over a breakup just got a whole lot easier!
 Breakups are terrible, and they do their own kind of damage on your confidence and self-esteem.
 In most of my books, I am trying to help you learn how to attract or keep a man.

-Your knee-jerk reaction might be to get right back out there and find another guy but I am going to ask you to hold off on that process for a while – at least until you read this book!
+Your knee-jerk reaction might be to get right back out there and find another guy.
+I am going to ask you to hold off for a while – at least until you read this book!

 I know.
-Your friends and family are telling you to get back on the horse – not to be afraid – to forget that jerk and find a great guy.
+Your friends and family are telling you to get back on the horse.
+They say to forget that jerk and find a new guy.
 I agree with all of that, but I don’t agree with the timing.
-So much is going on in your mind and body right now that processing a new relationship would not end well.
+Entering into a new relationship would not end well.